geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-15/meeting-transcript.md

 I would think that the kernel time dwarfs everything else there.
 I bet there's some just dumb patterns that we haven't taken out yet.
 Some dumb, like, it's like making extra copies or something.
 I don't think that actually running range of eye,

 ##### **Geohot** [[00:36:56](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=2216)]
-running range of eye should be faster than the shape tracker.
+running range of eye should be faster than the ShapeTracker.
 The graph rewrites themselves should be faster.
 And I think a lot of chronos are faster.

 ##### **Chenyu** [[00:37:11](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=2231)]
 I mean, with range of eye, it's faster.